cudsug/UIUC/README.md

-# Insights into the UIUC student population
+# Forecasting the UIUC student population

 ## Organization Name
 University of Illinois at Urbana-Champaign